SupercomputingWales/slurm_advanced_topics/_episodes/04-cluster-partitions-best-practices.md

 > ## Backups
 >
-> Please note that although we try to keep your data as safe as possible, at the moment **we do not offer backups**.
-So please make sure to have a backup of critical files and transfer important data to a more permanent storage.
+> Please note that although we try to keep your data as safe as possible, at the
+> moment **we do not offer backups**.
+So please make sure to have a backup of
+> critical files and transfer important data to a more permanent storage.
 >
 > Did you know that Cardiff University offer a **Research Data Store**?
+Cardiff
-Cardiff researchers can apply for 1Tb of storage (more storage can be provided depending on certain criterria).
+> researchers can apply for 1Tb of storage (more storage can be provided depending on
+> certain criteria).
 Find out more on the <a href="https://intranet.cardiff.ac.uk/staff/supporting-your-work/research-support/equipment-and-resources/research-data-storage-service" target="_blank">intranet</a>.
+>
 {: .callout}

 {% include links.md %}